How to tackle Low back pain?

 The most prevalent cause of job-related impairment is LOW BACK PAIN.
 An injury, such as a sprain or strain, can induce low back pain (caused due to sudden movement or poor body mechanics while lifting a heavyweight).
 Aside from injuries, low back pain can be caused by disorders such as sciatica, arthritis, disc bulging, spinal stenosis, and spondylitis, among others.
 Low back discomfort is sometimes coupled with bowel or bladder control problems, groin numbness, leg weakness, and pain when coughing or peeing.
 If you have any of these symptoms, see a health care expert such as an orthopedic surgeon or physiotherapist.

-Due to a sedentary lifestyle and wrong ergonomics of work, people put on weight and have a protruded stomach causing incorrect posture that will lead to overloading the lumbar spine and cause back pain.
+Due to a sedentary lifestyle and the wrong ergonomics of work, people put on weight and have a protruded stomach causing incorrect posture that will lead to overloading the lumbar spine and causing back pain.

 Another cause could be-

 lugging a heavy bag (purse, backpack, or briefcase) on a frequent basis Overdoing workout especially if you tend to be inactive the whole week and then spend hours at the gym or playing some sports on weekends.

 PHYSIOTHERAPY TREATMENT FOR YOUR LOW BACK PAIN-

 Program for core strengthening (such as planks, side planks, reverse planks, Copenhagen planks, crunches, reverse crunches, leg raise, etc.).

 Exercises for strengthening the lower back muscles (such as superman exercise, all four kickback exercises, prone lying leg raise exercises).

 Cat and camel exercise.

 Exercising your limbs (such as hip flexor stretching, hamstring stretching, stretching of low back musculature).